dominiquefastus/NuStru-CodonAnalysis/README.md

 To analyse the fold classes and domains on the codon rarity (CRS) or relative synonymous codon usage (RSCU) the notebook `fold_domain_analysis.ipynb` is used.
 The notebook visualizes the ratio of alpha helix and beta sheet contents and the CRS or RSCU.
 To investigate the CRS on the folds, the path to the pickle file from `msa_codon_structure.ipynb`, which should be created when running the notebook, needs to be defined.

 # Implications and bugs
 Some of the scripts and notebooks are planned to be more optimized.
 The logging for the data construction seems to not work properly and should be fixed.
-Please reach out if any bugs are found or if any further improvements are needed.